Iteration Layer

 Get Started

-Install the Iteration Layer community node from the n8n UI — search for n8n-nodes-iterationlayer under Settings > Community Nodes.
+Use the official verified Iteration Layer n8n listing or the n8n-nodes-iterationlayer community package to add Iteration Layer to n8n.
 The Sheet Generation docs cover all formatting options, formula syntax, and multi-sheet configuration.
 The n8n integration docs walk through every resource and parameter.

 Start with a simple single-sheet report.
 Define your columns, add a few rows with formatting, and check the output in Excel or Google Sheets.
 Once the structure looks right, wire it up to your data source and schedule trigger.
 Sign up to get your API key.